pruje/libbash.sh/docs/libbash_gui.md

 ```bash
 lbg_notify [OPTIONS] TEXT
 ```
+Note: you can also give `TEXT` argument using stdin or pipes.

 #### notify-send
 On Linux systems, the `notify-send` command is used by default over `zenity --notification` command.